by Vanya Akraboff

 - Cleanliness: Something many newbie travelers take for granted, cleanliness standards vary widely among hostels and can drastically affect the quality of your stay.
 Cleanliness, or the lack thereof, seems to be the top reason certain hostels land in the “horror” category.
 Decent showers/bathrooms (at a 1/10 ratio to guests, at least), the absence of discernible pests, and some sort of linen turn-over system (or the rental of hostel-sheets) are all good bottom-line benchmarks.

-- No curfew/lockout: Lots of hostels have curfews and lockouts.
-The best ones don’t.
+- No curfew/lockout: In the past, lots of hostels have curfews and lockouts.
+This has changed over the last decade, and not many lock travelers out anymore.
 Being able to come and go as you please makes planning out everything else a lot easier, and cuts down on unpleasant surprises (such as being locked out of your hostel for the night).

 Again in no particular order, these are the little things that have travelers raving about their hostel months after their trip or thousands of miles later.
 Although the items on the previous list are all good standards to expect, a really great hostel offers the traveler something beyond what one would expect from a budget motel.